Hydrocele

 • Posttraumatic hydroceles likely occur secondary to increased serosal fluid production due to underlying inflammation.

-• Although rare in the United States, filarial infestations are a classic cause of the decreased lymphatic fluid absorption resulting in hydroceles.
+• Although rare in the United States, filarial infestations are a classic cause of decreased lymphatic fluid absorption resulting in hydroceles.

 Statistics and Incidences